that time my manager spent $1M on a backup server that I never used

 Just because you spent $1M on a product because it fits the generic case does not mean it will fit every case.

-So when someone says that Amazon has invested a lot of money into security I think about the fact that Ubisoft spent $1M on a backup solution that didn’t work for the game that would have had the best use of it.
+Which brings me to a comment that someone said recently, which inspired this little tirade; when someone says that Amazon has invested a lot of money into security I think about the fact that Ubisoft spent $1M on a backup solution that didn’t work for the game that would have had the best use of it.

 I wonder further about “build vs buy”- because the things we built, always worked.3 The only problem was unruly providers and the power they held over us.